ravi-harun/US_Power_Outage_Analysis/README.md

 ></iframe>

 The empirical distribution is shown below.
-We obtained an observed TVD of 0.22 and a p-value of **0.002**.
-Since this p-value is statistically insignificant, we **reject** the Null Hypothesis in favor of the Alternative Hypothesis and conclude that `outage duration` is not likely to be MAR dependent on `month`.
+We obtained an observed TVD of 0.22 and a p-value of **0.112**.
+Since this p-value is statistically insignificant, we **fail to reject** the null hypothesis and conclude that `outage duration` is not likely to be MAR dependent on `month`.

 <iframe
   src="assets/month_empirical_dist_plot.html"